Catamaran Charter Spain

 When it comes to a Spain catamaran charter you typically have two choices - bareboat or crewed catamaran charter.

-When using Borrow A Boat you can filter all catamaran searches to be with or without skipper depending on what charter yachts you are looking for and below we cover some of the main points to consider for your catamaran hire.
+When using Borrow A Boat you can filter all catamaran searches to be with or without captain depending on what charter yachts you are looking for and below we cover some of the main points to consider for your catamaran rent.

-Skippered Charter: A skippered yacht charter gives you the advantage of being able to get afloat without having to invest in getting sailing qualifications beforehand.
-For a crewed catamaran you will pay a fixed fee for the crew and skipper as well as their food and a tip at the end.
+Captained Charter: A captained yacht charter gives you the advantage of being able to get afloat without having to invest in getting sailing qualifications beforehand.
+For a crewed catamaran you will pay a fixed fee for the crew and captain as well as their food and a tip at the end.

-For day trips you will often be able to use a skipper as well and prices will vary depending on the type of charter boat.
+For day trips you will often be able to use a captain as well and prices will vary depending on the type of charter boat.

 Do You Need A Licence To Charter A Catamaran In Spain